J&Y Fellowships: Your Identity, Your Passion, Your Judaism

 Judaism & Everyday Life – This spring Columbia/Barnard Hillel is offering a seminar dedicated to exploring what it means to be Jewish.
 Whether you were raised with two Jewish parents, in an interfaith home or just realized last week that you were Jewish this seminar will give you the tools to own your own Jewish background.
 No one knows too much or too little for this community of learners.
 And of course dinner will be served.
 Examples of topics include: What is Jewish food?
 How do I create a day of rest in my crazy life?
 Can I talk to God?
 What does it mean to be part of a Jewish community?
 What does it mean to belong to a people?
 And we are always open to questions that you might have!
 We aim to build a core group of students, but we also welcome people who can’t make all of the dates.
-If this sounds like it may be right for you register below or email Rabbi Sarah
+If this sounds like it may be right for you apply here or email Rabbi Sarah

 2017-2018 Academic Year:

 First Year Leadership Fellowship (Class of 2021 only) – The First Year Leadership Fellowship brings together a diverse cohort made up of members of the first year class.
 Together they explore issues of Jewish leadership and prepare to become leaders within our community.
 Email Navah with any questions, and apply here!